Explore our Wine Styles

-Bordeaux yielding from the right bank (or eastern side) of the Gironde estuary that flows through the world’s finest wine region; including the famous districts of Pomerol and Saint-Émilion, as well as lesser-known districts such as Fronsac, and the Côtes de Castillon, Bourg and Franc.
+Right Bank Claret refers to Bordeaux wine yielding from the right bank (or eastern side) of the Gironde estuary that flows through the world's finest wine region, including the famous districts of Pomerol and Saint-Émilion, as well as lesser-known districts such as Fronsac, and the Côtes de Castillon, Bourg and Franc.

 Food Match: Enjoy with hearty red meat dishes like Beef Wellington or roast lamb.